-A Screening Stage for 'Appropriate Assessment' (AA) (Stage 1) has been undertaken for the Draft Plan.
-The need for Appropriate Assessment arises out of the Habitats Directive (on the conservation of natural habitats and of wild fauna and flora), which requires that proposed plans and programmes undergo a screening test for likely or potential effects on European Sites (also known as the Natura 2000 network) arising from their implementation.
+A Screening Stage for 'Appropriate Assessment' (AA) (Stage 1) was undertaken for the Plan.
+The need for Appropriate Assessment arises out of the Habitats Directive3 (on the conservation of natural habitats and of wild fauna and flora), which requires that proposed plans and programmes4 undergo a screening test for likely or potential effects on European Sites (also known as the Natura 2000 network) arising from their implementation.

-The screening has concluded that due to the types of development that could arise as a result of implementing the Development Plan, that significant effects could not be ruled out and that the Plan would need further assessment during its preparation.
+The screening concluded that due to the types of development that could arise as a result of implementing the Development Plan, that significant effects could not be ruled out and that the Plan would need further assessment during its preparation.

-Therefore, a Stage 2 Appropriate Assessment is required and a Natura Impact Report (NIR) has been prepared in parallel with the preparation of the Draft Plan and the SEA Environmental Report.
+Therefore, a Stage 2 Appropriate Assessment was required and a Natura Impact Report (NIR) has prepared in parallel with the preparation of the Plan and the SEA Environmental Report.